onthewing,On the Wing Doctrine,Christian Boot Camp,Owen Baxter Pink Leadership,Hodge History Islam Bible,Scripture Lessons TheologyDoctrine

 BibliologyAnthropologyTheologySoteriologyEcclesiologyEschatologyDogmaticsDiscipleship

 Doctrine is nothing more than a set of teachings about a particular topic.
-Where Confessions and Creeds tend to be conclusive doctrinal statements rather than rigorous examinations of competing points of view, this page will provide some lively, even contentious, debates that occupy so much of our time -- but not without purpose.
-We cannot accept someone's characterization of biblical truth without challenging, questioning, and comparing what has been said to Scripture itself - and that must be done by employing the full range of interpretive and diagnostic tools at our disposal.
-I've arranged the doctrines according to their standard classifications, as follows:
+Confessions and Creeds tend to be conclusive doctrinal statements, rather than rigorous examinations of competing points of view.
+But the categories listed on this page are tied to other pages where you'll find some lively, even contentious debates that occupy so much of our time -- but not without purpose.
+We cannot accept someone's characterization of biblical truth without challenging, questioning, and comparing what has been said to Scripture itself.
+And that must be done by employing the full range of interpretive and diagnostic tools at our disposal (the disciplines of Apologetics and Polemics).
+Keep in mind that sound doctrine must lead to sound practice (Mat 7.24-27; 28.18-20)

 Why Study Theology? - Shane Rosenthal